dylan-lang/opendylan/documentation/core-reference/source/table-extensions.rst

      The *ordered* keyword is passed on to :func:`merge-hash-ids`.

      The functions *key-hash-function* and *elt-hash-function* must be suitable for use as hash functions.
-See page 123 of the DRM.
+See page :drm:`123 of the DRM
+     <Tables#XREF-1049>`.

 .. function:: sequence-hash